GEISEL PRIVATHOTELS: A MUNICH SUCCESS STORY

 PERSONALITY MAKES THE DIFFERENCE

 With fresh ideas and a keen sense of what each individual guest wants, the family company was able to continue consolidating and expanding its position in the Munich hotel and restaurant sector.
 In 1973, the Restaurant Königshof earned a Michelin star.
 In 1991, Geisel´s Vinothek opened its doors.
-In 1995, the Cosmopolitan Hotel in Schwabing opened as a 3-star city hotel aimed at younger target groups.
+In 1995, the Cosmopolitan Hotel in Schwabing opened as a city hotel aimed at younger target groups.
 In 2002 the Geisel family started a new chapter in the history of Munich’s hotels, with the opening of the design hotel anna, named after the great grandma.
 This hotel, featuring a design interior from Donghia by Jochen Dahms and an innovative lighting concept, was immediately ranked among the 100 best design hotels in Europe.
-In 2011, the latest member of the Geisel family was born, in the Werneckhof in Munich-Schwabing.
-It has been attracting the attention of restaurant specialists since April 2013, with its Chef de Cuisine Tohru Nakamura and Restaurant Manager Ireneo Tucci.
+In 2011, the latest member of the Geisel family was born, the Werneckhof in Munich-Schwabing.
+It has been attracting the attention of restaurant specialists since April 2013, with its Chef de Cuisine Tohru Nakamura.
 In no time at all it gained a Michelin star and 17 Gault Millau points.
 But as varied as the hotels and restaurants of the Geisel family are, their secret to success is the same: they have individuality and personality – the unmistakable handwriting of the Geisel family.

 MORE FUTURE – FOR MUNICH AND ITS GUESTS

 In the years to come, the Geisel family will be erecting new buildings for the Hotel Königshof and the Hotel Cosmopolitan.
 An extensive renovation of the Hotel Excelsior is also planned.
 With these investments we are securing the future of our staff and ensuring the continued satisfaction of our guests in Munich.